Hanover House (Clemson University)

 Hanover House is a colonial house built by a French Huguenot family in 1714–1716, on the upper Cooper River in present-day Berkeley County of the South Carolina Low Country.
 The house is also known as the St. Julien-Ravenel House after its early owners.

 When a state project to dam the river was dammed and create Lake Moultrie was proposed in the 1940s, it would have flooded the site of the house.
-To preserve the historic structure, the house was moved to the Clemson University campus in Pickens County.
+To preserve the historic structure, the house was moved to the Clemson University campus in Pickens County, near the City of Clemson.

 History

 Hanover House was built by Paul de St. Julien, an ethnic French Huguenot, on land by the Cooper River that was a 1688 grant to his grandfather by the Lords Proprietors of South Carolina.
 His grandfather had sought refuge in the colony from religious persecution by Catholics in France.

 The house is a 1½-story cypress wood house with a gambrel roof.
 It has brick chimneys on either end of the house.
 There are fireplaces on both the first and second floor.
 Engraved on a stucco band at the top of one of the chimneys is PEU À PEU, representing the French proverb Peu à peu l'oiseau fait son nid, which is "Little by little, the bird builds his nest."
 St. Julien named the house Hanover in honor of the House of Hanover, which had ascended the throne of the Kingdom of Great Britain, "to show his appreciation for that country which had befriended so many Huguenot refugees after the Revocation of the Edict of Nantes."
 The plantation raised indigo and rice as commodity crops, dependent on labor of their enslaved Africans and African Americans.

 St. Julien's daughter married Henry Ravenel.
 The house remained in the family for nearly 200 years.